-The Senate Chief Clerk's Office obtains coverage through the Risk Management Division of the State of New Mexico General Services Department.
+The Senate Chief Clerk obtains coverage through the State of New Mexico's Risk Management Division of the General Services Department.
 This coverage includes liability and civil rights, property, vehicle, employer bond, workers' compensation, group insurance and state unemployment.
-These coverages are designed to satisfy the requirements of the State Tort Claims Act.
-All Senate Chief Clerk's employees are covered by a blanket fidelity bond with a \$5,000,000 coverage limit with a \$1,000 deductible per occurrence by the State of New Mexico.
+These coverages are designed to satisfy the requirements of the Tort Claims Act.
+All Senate Chief Clerk employees are covered by a blanket fidelity bond with a \$5,000,000 coverage limit with a \$1,000 deductible per occurrence by the State of New Mexico.

-The Senate Chief Clerk's Office is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and natural disasters for which the agency carries insurance (workers' compensation, unemployment compensation, employee liability, and transportation property) with the State of New Mexico Risk Management Division of the General Services Department.
+The Senate Chief Clerk is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; and natural disasters for which the agency carries insurance (workers' compensation, unemployment compensation, employee liability and transportation property) with the Risk Management Division.